missing233/nokia-keygen/Readme.md

  * nico - [https://pwn.army](https://pwn.army) - [https://twitter.com/ndaprela](https://twitter.com/ndaprela)

 ## Intro
-In recent years in Italy the development of Fiber To The Home technology has finally started, with the public participated company OpenFiber doing most of the infrastructure work.
-The network is then resold trough the many partner providers.
+In recent years in Italy the development of Fiber To The Home technology has finally started, with the public traded company OpenFiber doing most of the infrastructure work.
+The network is then resold through the many partner providers.

 It has been the case also for other countries in the world and almost everywhere the standard for residential optical connection is GPON.
 [This research by Pierre Kim is extremely useful to better understand the standard and the network topology](https://pierrekim.github.io/blog/2016-11-01-gpon-ftth-networks-insecurity.html) and also provides a nice overview of its security.